zhang-haozhe/LeetcodeSolutions/README.md

-# 79. Word Search

-Given an m x n grid of characters board and a string word, return true if word exists in the grid.

-The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
-The same letter cell may not be used more than once.
+# 848. Shifting Letters

+You are given a string s of lowercase English letters and an integer array shifts of the same length.

+Call the shift() of a letter, the next letter in the alphabet, (wrapping around so that 'z' becomes 'a').

+For example, shift('a') = 'b', shift('t') = 'u', and shift('z') = 'a'.
+Now for each shifts[i] = x, we want to shift the first i + 1 letters of s, x times.

+Return the final string after all such shifts to s are applied.

 Example 1:

-Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "ABCCED"
+Input: s = "abc", shifts = [3,5,9]
-Output: true
+Output: "rpl"
+Explanation: We start with "abc".
+After shifting the first 1 letters of s by 3, we have "dbc".
+After shifting the first 2 letters of s by 5, we have "igc".
+After shifting the first 3 letters of s by 9, we have "rpl", the answer.
 Example 2:

-Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "SEE"
-Output: true
-Example 3:

-Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "ABCB"
+Input: s = "aaa", shifts = [1,2,3]
-Output: false
+Output: "gfd"

 Constraints:

-m == board.length
-n = board[i].length
-1 <= m, n <= 6
-1 <= word.length <= 15
+1 <= s.length <= 105
-board and word consists of only lowercase and uppercase English letters.
+s consists of lowercase English letters. shifts.length == s.length

-Follow up: Could you use search pruning to make your solution faster with a larger board?
+0 <= shifts[i] <= 109

 # Result:

-Runtime: 6466 ms, faster than 52.19% of Python3 online submissions for Word Search.
+Runtime: 792 ms, faster than 65.79% of Python3 online submissions for Shifting Letters.
-Memory Usage: 14.3 MB, less than 42.43% of Python3 online submissions for Word Search.
+Memory Usage: 27.4 MB, less than 55.56% of Python3 online submissions for Shifting Letters.

 # Solution:

-A BFS problem.
-We first traverse through the board and determine if an element is the same as the first character of the word so we can begin.
-Once one of such element is found, the helper function begins to run.
-During each iteration, it queries the four neighboring slots, and see if the next positions have the desired characters.
-If in this position the next character is found, then search this position's neighboring positions.
-The visited positions are marked with "*" to indicate they have been visited.
-Once the search is over, re-assign the original value to it.
+The code is self-explanatory.

 # Complexity analysis

-Time complexity: O(n * m * 4 ** w), where n * m is the dimension of the grid and w is the length of the word.
+Time complexity: O(n)
-Space complexity: O(w)
+Space complexity: O(n)

-We are traversing through the entire board in the main function.
-Then, once needed, we execute the helper function which has a complexity of 4 ** w because for each character in the word, it needs to query four neighboring slots.
+One single-pass loop and one array to hold the string chars.